Published:

 Best-Selling American Pick-Ups in Australia

-Sales of American pick-ups in Australia have cooled off since the government cleared out the tax loopholes, but that hasn’t stopped brands like Ford, Ram, Chevrolet, and even Toyota from reaping the rewards of offering locally converted RHD trucks.
+Sales of American pickups in Australia have cooled off since the government closed tax loopholes, but that hasn’t stopped brands like Ford, Ram, Chevrolet, and even Toyota from reaping the rewards of offering locally converted RHD trucks.

 Here’s a quick look at the best-selling American pick-up trucks in Australia, according to VFACTS:

 While it’s tough to draw conclusions from these figures alone, the trend towards even larger full-size American pick-up trucks is something to note.
-Sales for the lighter-duty version of each marque (1500, Silverado) are down on the year so far, with -15.5%% and -4.6%, respectively.
-Heavy-duty sales for the Silverado HD were up 29.8% in July 2025.
+Sales for the lighter-duty version of each marque (1500, Silverado) are down year-to-date, with decreases of 13.7% and 8.8%, respectively.
+Heavy-duty sales for the Silverado HD were up 9.4% through October 2025.

 Comments